srdesh/cookie-inspector/README.md

 No data is transmitted to external servers.

 ### Permission
-Click "Load unpacked" to upload the extension folder from the local device.

 - Cookies: Used to read and manage cookies for the current website.
 - Tabs: Used to identify the active tab.